Best Strawberry Cobbler

 Biscuit topping:

-• Butter – Real butter, cold and cubed to make gaps in the dough for a flakier crust.
+• Dairy: Real butter, cold and cubed to make gaps in the dough for a flakier crust.
+I also add buttermilk to help activate the baking powder and to add a tangy flavor and fluffier texture to the biscuits.

-Be sure to wash and soak your strawberries in cold water mixed with a teaspoon of baking soda to remove dirt and other unwanted materials.
-Just let them sit for 30 minutes before rinsing them.
-Then, let them drain before slicing into halves or quarters.
+Clean: I soak my strawberries in cold water mixed with a teaspoon of baking soda to remove dirt and other unwanted materials, then let them sit for 15-20 minutes before rinsing.
+Then, I let them drain before slicing them into halves or quarters.

-Whisk flour, sugar, salt, and baking powder in a medium-sized mixing bowl.
-Cut in the butter using a pastry blender until it looks crumbly.
-Stir in the buttermilk just until it is moistened.
+Topping: I whisk flour, sugar, salt, and baking powder in a medium-sized mixing bowl.
+I cut in the butter using a pastry blender until it resembles crumbly pieces and stir in the buttermilk just until it is moistened.

 Expert tip